MED263-WI23/MED263_Intro/Step4_Conda_JupyterNotebooks_Tutorial.md

 cd Downloads
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
-3. [IF you have Ubuntu ... skip to step 7] Test to ensure Miniconda was installed correctly
+3. Test to ensure Miniconda was installed correctly
+IF you have Ubuntu on Windows, instead of $HOME, use the path you saved your Miniconda above
 ```bash
 source $HOME/miniconda3/bin/activate
 conda --help
 ```
 4. Add Conda to your PATH
+IF you have Ubuntu on Windows, instead of $HOME, use the path you saved your Miniconda above
 ```bash
 printf '\n# add path to conda\nexport PATH="$HOME/miniconda3/bin:$PATH"\n' >> ~/.bashrc
 ```